February 27, 2018 – Service held for babies Grace, Hope, London and Zenora at Elgin Mills Cemetery, Crematorium and Funeral Centre.

 So, the first service became a reality on Friday, October 12th at the Elgin Mills Chapel located at the Elgin Mills Cemetery in Richmond Hill where two abandoned babies were finally laid to rest by the Canadian Centre for Abuse Awareness.
 Baby Leif, a newborn whose partially decomposed remains were found in the woods near North Bay, and Baby Kintyre, another newborn, whose mummified remains were discovered beneath the floorboards of a Toronto home, were named and honoured in a service open to the public.

-Since then, more babies have been laid to rest at Elgin Mills Cemetery, Crematorium and Visitation Centre: Baby Max, Baby Sun, and Baby Heathrow, with Baby Richards being laid to rest on Tuesday, September 12, 2017.
+Since then, more babies have been laid to rest at Elgin Mills Cemetery, Crematorium and Visitation Centre.
+Other babies laid to rest there include Baby Max, Baby Sun, and Baby Heathrow and Baby Richards.

 ABUSE HURTS will receive abandoned babies from anywhere in Canada, give them a name and memorialize the babies with a proper service and burial through the Huggum’s Hope Memorial program.
 There have been requests from the RCMP outside of Ontario to be allowed to access this service andABUSE HURTS is pleased to be able to help.
 “We are grateful for all the support received.
 The first funeral service and those services to come, and the permanent memorial will provide dignity for these babies and will show that “They matter and we care,” said Ellen Campbell.